Author: Jim Tiller

 AMA’s roots are in competition.
 One of the reasons AMA was organized was to standardize, record, and facilitate competitions.
 With that in mind, I’d like to encourage all of you to take part in some competitive flying this season.

-Similarly, if you want to be part of the resurgence in pattern competition, go to the National Society of Radio Controlled Aerobatics (NSRCA) website at http://nsrca.us to find all the same information.
+Similarly, if you want to be part of the resurgence in Pattern competition, go to the National Society of Radio Controlled Aerobatics (NSRCA) website at http://nsrca.us to find schedules, membership information, and resources.

 I hope to see you at one of these events this year.